Bringing Up Buster: Production

+It was the second episode of the ordered season to be filmed after the pilot.
+Justin Grant Wade, who plays Steve Holt, got the job despite only saying two words in audition.
 During Buster's swearing rant, his speech is bleeped for a prolonged period of time.
 Tony Hale, who portrays Buster, claims that he "[screamed] out the alphabet" to make it look like he was actually swearing.
 He later joked that he only has "three solid words [in my] cuss vocabulary".
-Hale noted the episode for introducing further background information on Buster, calling it "great" in that aspect.
-The Cornballer, an invention created by George Sr. in the 1970s, was a meta joke from series creator Mitchell Hurwitz.
+Dean Lorey called Hale one of the 'nicest guys in showbusiness,' and said that he refused to swear.
+Hale praised the episode for introducing further background information on Buster, calling it "great" in that aspect.
+This was the first of only two episodes Leonor Varela appeared in as Marta, as she was recast as Patricia Velásquez due to Varela having a scheduling conflict with Voces Inocentes.

+The Cornballer, an invention seen in the episode that was created by George Sr. in the 1970s, was a metajoke from series creator Mitchell Hurwitz.
 Hurwitz said he knew the episode would "end with a father-son rapprochement", and originally wanted to include the phrase "That's a little cornball".
 The phrase, which was inspired from slang used in "old Broadway", also came from Hurwitz's time on The John Larroquette Show, a period he described as "obnoxious".
+The prop of the invention used in the episode was made out of parts of a deep fryer and an aquarium, according to Hurwitz.